sympy/sympy/doc/src/explanation/active-deprecations.md

 body, i.e. ``parent_interframe`` and ``child_interframe``.
 This means that you
 can now fully define the joint attachment, consisting of a point and frame, for both bodies.
-And if a joint like the ``PinJoint`` has a specific joint axis, i.e. the axis around which the rotation occurs, than this axis can be specified using the ``joint_axis`` argument.
-A big advantage of this setup is that you can be more specific about the transformation from parent body to child body.
+And if a joint like the ``PinJoint`` has a specific joint axis, e.g. the axis around which the rotation occurs, than this axis can be specified using the ``joint_axis`` argument.
+A big advantage of this setup is that you can be more accurately define the transformation from parent body to child body.

 For example, suppose you want a ``PinJoint`` rotates the child body around the ``parent.z`` axis and ``-child.z`` axis.
 The previous way to specify this joint